Helpmeet is a strange word for the unique and vital role God specially designed women to play. It isn’t what you think.

 The Biblical Hebrew collates the woman with God.
 Realize also that Moses and Judah were preeminent figures in the Bible story.
 I don’t have space to develop that.
 In Deuteronomy above, the blessing is that Judah’s hands be sufficient.
 Check that word at UnlockBibleMeaning.com.
 It means plenteous and mighty.
 So, as preeminent, plenteous, and mighty as Judah was, he still needed an ezer.
 All men need an ezer.
 And that ezer has superior qualities than what the man possesses to help him meet his challenges.

 You cannot find a higher and more eloquent and marked comparison than God.
-Anyone God compares to Himself is in an i state.
+Anyone God compares to Himself is in an excellent spiritual state.
 Read Exodus 7:1, God says to Moses, “I have made you a god to Pharaoh.”
 The Hebrew does not say “a god,” it says Elohim, “I have made you GOD…” When you understand the symbolism here, It is indeed God.
 Even with that preeminent status, Moses needed ezer-help.
-He knew the value of the help he requested, and never forgot it.
+He knew the value of the help he requested from God, and never forgot it.
 He even named his son Eli-ezer, God, my help.

 The woman was created to be man’s help meet.